saraswat2385/assignment/README.md

 ### Build Company News Application on Jenkins

-On every commit to master build job will be triggered on Jenkins ([Jenkinsfile](Jenkinsfile) for same is part of project) which will push the docker images of frontend and backend to docker repository.
+On every commit to master build job will be triggered on Jenkins ([Jenkinsfile](Jenkinsfile)) which will push the docker images of frontend and backend to docker repository.

-For assignment purpose i used dockerhub but in actual environment we can setup a local docker registry or private dockerhub registry.
+For assignment purpose I used Dockerhub but in the actual environment, we can set up a local docker registry or private Dockerhub registry.

 <p align="center">
   <img  src="images/jenkins.png">